Free Writing Tool

 Identify what brand information is still missing

-The draft highlights where you still need product capabilities, customer examples, differentiators, data, or a CTA so you can develop it into publishable content.
+The draft highlights where product capabilities, customer stories, differentiators, data, or a CTA still need to be added so you can refine it into publishable content.

 What this tool generates

-The free preview does not give you a vague long-form article.
-It first generates a workable draft you can keep improving, including:
+The free preview does not give you a generic long-form article right away.
+Instead, it first generates an article draft you can continue refining, including:

-• A suggested title that is better aligned with the topic, audience, and keyword
+• A suggested title that better aligns with the topic, audience, and keywords

-• An opening draft you can use as the starting point of the article body
+• An opening draft to start the main body

-• A checklist of what is still missing before you continue refining the piece
+• A checklist of what’s still missing before continuing improvements

-This lets you quickly judge whether the topic is worth pursuing and what information you should add next.
+This helps you quickly assess whether this topic is worth pursuing further and what information should be added next.

 The more specific your input is, the closer the draft will match your real business.
-The goal is not to add more requirements, but to make the direction clear.
-Start with these details:
+The goal is not to pile on more requirements, but to make the writing direction clear.
+Start by adding the following information:

-• What exact question should the article answer?
+• What question does this article need to answer?

-• Who is the target reader, and what stage of the decision journey are they in?
+• Who is the target reader, and which stage of the decision journey are they in?

-• Is this content meant for brand awareness, lead generation, product education, or SEO / GEO?
+• Is this content for brand awareness, lead generation, product education, or SEO / GEO?

-• What primary keyword do you most want to cover?
+• What is the main keyword you most want to cover?

-If you also add your product overview, customer proof, competitive differentiators, and reference materials, the Agent can write from your brand's perspective instead of producing a generic article.
+If you can also add product details, customer stories, differentiators, and reference materials, Dageno can write from your brand perspective instead of producing a generic article.

-This tool is for teams that already know the content direction but do not want to start from a blank document.
-It is especially useful for:
+This tool is for teams that already know the content direction but do not want to build the article framework from scratch.

-• Content teams that want to validate topics and angles quickly
+• Content teams that want to validate topics and article angles quickly

-• SEO teams that need a fast article framework around a keyword
+• SEO teams that need to generate article frameworks around keywords fast

 • Growth teams that want to turn product capabilities into educational content

-• Brands investing in GEO / AI Search Optimization
+• Brand teams investing in GEO / AI Search Optimization

-• Companies that need a draft editors, marketers, or sales teams can refine further
+• Companies that need drafts editors, marketers, or sales teams can refine further

-The draft is a starting point, not the finish line.
-Content that can actually be published, rank, and get cited by AI still needs stronger brand facts and editorial quality.
-The full content workflow continues with:
+A draft is only the starting point, not the finish line.
+Content that can truly be published, rank, and be cited by AI still needs complete brand facts and editorial quality.
+The full content workflow will continue with:

-• Definitions, lists, and summary blocks that AI can quote more easily
+• Definitions, lists, and summary sections that AI can cite more easily

 • Internal links, CTA, and conversion paths

-• Alignment with brand voice, content standards, and factual boundaries
+• Aligned with brand voice, content guidelines, and factual boundaries

 We do not recommend publishing it as-is.
-A quick draft is useful for validating direction, structure, and core arguments, but you still need brand facts, product details, proof points, data, and internal links before it is close to publication-ready.
+A quick draft is useful for validating direction, structure, and core arguments, but you still need brand facts, product details, examples, data, and internal links before it is close to publication-ready.

 Yes, but the quick draft only gives you basic coverage.
 The full workflow goes further with primary keywords, supporting keywords, FAQ topics, heading structure, and AI-quotable passages so the content is stronger for SEO / GEO.